thatjames/gatekeeper-go/README.md

 # GateKeeper

-GateKeeper is a configurable DHCP and DNS server written in Go
+GateKeeper is a configurable DHCP server written in Go

 ## Installation